String Covering: A Survey: Introduction

 In particular, the recognition \cite{WC53} that the DNA of all organisms is to a first approximation a string on an alphabet $\Sigma = \{a,c,g,t\}$ has over the last 70 years led to a huge and exponentially increasing bioinformatics literature that deals essentially with the application of stringology to fundamental biological research --- the search for biologically significant patterns.

-In this survey we follow the study of one of these patterns --- the ``cover'' of a string \s{x} --- from its initial definition \cite{AE90} as a ``quasiperiodicity'' to the current concept, 30 years later, of a repeating substring \s{u} of \s{x} whose occurrences maximize, over all repeating substrings of \s{x}, the positions covered --- and which, moreover, can be efficiently computed.
-More generally, we also discuss methods to find a ``seed'' of \s{x} --- that is, a repeating substring \s{u} of \s{x} that covers a string \s{w} which contains \s{x} as a substring \cite{imp:93,IMP96} --- surprisingly, a computation that sometimes yields a more economical solution.
-Thus, potentially, the covers/seeds of a string \s{x} might provide a comprehensive, compact and usefully organized representation of \s{x} that would assist in its interpretation and processing.
+In this survey we follow the study of one of these patterns --- the ``cover'' \s{u} of a string \s{x} --- from its initial definition \cite{AE90} as a ``quasiperiodicity'' (every position in \s{x} lies within an occurrence of \s{u}) to more flexible concepts, 30 years later, defined in terms of a repeating substring \s{u} whose occurrences maximize, over all repeating substrings of \s{x}, the positions covered --- and which, moreover, can be efficiently computed.
+More generally, we also discuss methods to find a ``seed'' of \s{x} --- that is, a repeating substring \s{u} of \s{x} that covers a string \s{w} which contains \s{x} as a substring \cite{imp:93,IMP96} --- a more general computation that nevertheless, can often be competitive in terms of execution time.
+Thus, potentially, the covers/seeds of a string \s{x} could provide a comprehensive, compact and usefully organized representation of \s{x} that would assist in its interpretation and processing.

 For those not familiar with the terminology of strings, Section~\ref{sect:prelim} provides basic definitions.
 Then Section~\ref{sect:cover} gives an overview of the advances (and occasional retreats) in the various extensions of the idea of a ``cover'' and their application to some kind of canonical representation of a string.
 Section~\ref{sect:seeds} goes on to deal with the often non-trivial generalization of covering algorithms to seeds.
 Finally, Section~\ref{sect-open} outlines future research directions that may lead to more useful and precise characterizations of the representative ``patterns'' contained in a given text.